cncf/techdocs/analyses/0012-TUF/issues.md

 Type: Conseptual

+### Add introductory Video to homepage

+- Add a 1 minute video covering an overview of the TUF project why the project matters.

+Audience: Admin

+Type: Conseptual

+### Add a 'Schedule and appointment' icon to the website

+- Create a 'Schedule an appointment' link on the website footer section.
+It can also appear on the community page.

+Audience: Admin

+Type: Conseptual

 ### Introduce Instructional material for user roles

 Create instructional material in the _Getting Started_ section for each user